-A note on course structure: The KAUST section does not have quiz sections.
+A note about the evening section: The evening section does not have quiz sections.
 Instead, the lecture is 80 minutes long rather than the 50 which is standard for Math 120.
 I do not want to be lecturing for 80 minutes each day.
 Instead, I will lecture for 50 minutes, we will have a break, and then we will finish the class with a couple of work problems related to the day's lecture.
 This part of the class will be very valuable, as you will have the opportunity to work through a problem and get instant feedback from me or others in your class.
-Sometimes these will be the homework problems that I see as possibly difficult.
-Also note that The KAUST program will be monitoring attendence, so I will be calling role each day and reporting it.
+Sometimes these will be homework problems I see as possibly difficult.